StevensND/ghidra-port-mods-guide/Ghidra/GhidraSteps.md

 2. Once the Address has been obtained we will have to focus on that whole line of code: `710194ea7c 80 02 00 36     tbz        w0,#0x0,LAB_710194eacc`

 To facilitate the understanding of the guide I am using a skin of Ghidra.
-The white colors will be the Address and the letters and numbers next to the white color will be what we will call "Memory" (I don't know if this is its real name but for clarification we will call it this way).
+The white colors will be the Address and the letters and numbers next to the white color will be what we will call "Memory" (I don't know if this is the real name but for clarification we will call it this way).
 This is represented in blue color.
 We will take these numbers/numbers and letters as this is what we will need to update/port the mod.
-So in my case it will be: `80 02 00 36`
+So in my case it will be: `80 02 00 36`.
+As you can see, this is a sequence of bytes.

 3. We will proceed to open the main of the most recent update (I assume that previously you have already analyzed this main too).
 Now on our keyboard we will press the S key (Search Memory) and paste the Memory previously obtained (80 02 00 36) and click on Search All.